colelawrence/decipad/apps/docs/docs/organising-your-data/tables.md

   Count = [ 1 oranges, 2 oranges, 3 oranges, 4 oranges, 5 oranges, 6 oranges, 7 oranges, 8 oranges, 9 oranges, 10 oranges, 11 oranges, 12 oranges, 13 oranges, 14 oranges ]
 }
 ```

-## One row at a time!

-Sometimes, when deriving a column from another, you might want to go cell-by-cell, and only look at the current row at a cell-by-cell basis.
-When you want to do this, you can create a formula column by using parentheses and specifying what you want the current row to be called.

-    Table = {
-      Column = [1, 2, 0, 0, 3, -3, -3]
-      CumulativeSum(currentRow) = currentRow.Column + previous(0)
-    }
-    ==> {
-      Column = [ 1, 2, 0, 0, 3, -3, -3 ],
-      CumulativeSum = [ 1, 3, 3, 3, 6, 3, 0 ]
-    }

 ## Access columns